World on Fire (Daughtry song)

 "World on Fire" is a song by American rock band Daughtry.
-Written by lead singer Chris Daughtry, it is the first single from their sixth studio album Dearly Beloved.
-It was released on August 13, 2020, via Dogtree Records as the album's lead single.
+Written by lead singer Chris Daughtry along with Scott Stevens and Marti Frederiksen, it is the first single from their sixth studio album Dearly Beloved (2021).
+It was released on August 13, 2020, by Dogtree Records as the album's lead single.

 Composition

-"World on Fire" is a song written by Chris Daughtry.
+"World on Fire" is a song written by Chris Daughtry, Scott Stevens, Marti Frederiksen with production by the later two.
 The song is about how the world was, literally and figuratively, "on fire" due to the COVID-19 pandemic, the George Floyd protests and the bushfires during the 2019–20 Australian bushfire season during the year 2020.